Iyo-Miyanoshita Station: Lines

 The station is served by JR Shikoku's Yodo Line and is located 69.1 km from the beginning of the line at Wakai.

 Layout

 The station, which is unstaffed, consists of two opposed side platforms serving two tracks.
 A wooden building adjacent to one platform serves as a waiting room for passengers.
 A footbridge gives access to the other platform across the tracks.
 A parking area and bike shed are provided.

-Adjacent stations

 History

 The station opened on 18 October 1914 as Miyanoshita Station (宮野下駅, Miyanoshita-eki), a through-station on the narrow-gauge line from Uwajima to Chikanaga owned by the Uwajima Railway (宇和島鉄道).
 With the nationalization of Uwajima Railway on 1 August 1933, the station came under the control of Japanese Government Railways (JGR), later becoming Japanese National Railways (JNR), and was renamed Iyo-Miyanoshita.
 Subsequently, with the privatization of JNR on 1 April 1987, control passed to JR Shikoku.